 Ngapera Paki – Manager Centre for Youth & Learning (KOCH)

 Ngapera is a strong Kaitumutumu woman from the Waikato-Tainui Tribe in New Zealand.
 She has over twenty years experience in the youth sector having worked in community services, mental health and throughout a number of Alternative Education centres.
 Ngapera started at Youth of the Streets in 2010 as the Mentor Facilitator and upon completing her Cert IV Frontline Managers course at the start of 2015 she accepted the position of Koch Centre Program Manager.
-Ngapera has developed a number of youth programs and initiatives since coming to Youth off the Streets and looks forward to working alongside her staff to ensure these programs continue as she moves into her new role of Koch Centre Manager in 2016.
+Ngapera has developed a number of youth programs and initiatives since coming to Youth off the Streets and looks forward to working alongside her staff to ensure these programs continue as she moves into her role of Koch Centre Manager in 2016.

 Father Chris Riley AM, CEO and Founder